Pochettino appointed PSG coach following Tuchel sacking | Goal.com

 Pochettino appointed PSG coach following Tuchel sacking

-Mauricio Pochettino has been appointed as the new coach of Paris Saint-Germain.
+Mauricio Pochettino has been appointed as the new coach of Paris Saint-Germain on a contract until the summer of 2022, with the option of a further year.

 The former Tottenham, Southampton and Espanyol manager takes over at PSG following the sacking of Thomas Tuchel.